rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 }
 ```

 #### 3.5.5.
-Text Magnification Intent
+Screen Magnification Intent

-This intent allows a user to turn text magnification on or off.
+This intent allows a user to turn screen magnification on or off.

 ```json
 {